 It may be necessary to plant as many as 5 trees to achieve one tonne of sequestration due to forestry management requirements.
-Conditions will be monitored and adjusted as required by the silviculturalist and the Woodland Carbon Code.
-Each tree that grows to maturity will absorb approximately 1 tonne (1000kg) of CO2 over 100 years.
-(The ‘US Department of Energy Report on Greenhouse Gasses 1998’ determined that a tree can absorb 1121kg CO2 in 100 years).
-1 tonne of CO2 equates to approximately 1900kWh of electricity (0.53kg per kWh).
+Conditions will be monitored and adjusted as required by the silviculturist and the Woodland Carbon Code.
+Each tree that grows to maturity will absorb approximately 1 tonne (1000 kg) of CO2 over 100 years.
+1 tonne of CO2 equates to approximately 3600 kWh of electricity (0.277 kg per kWh, 2019 figure).
 Divide your total carbon footprint (kg CO2) for a year by 1000 to provide the total number of trees required that year.
-Alternatively, divide your energy use in kWhs by 1900.
+Alternatively, divide your energy use in kWh by 3600.

 Will offsetting reverse climate change?